zarillion/handynotes-plugins/docs/core/nodes.md

 * `quest` (int)
   * The `questID` used to track a the collected treasure.

-Please note that by default the label for `ns.node.Treasure` comes from the critiera for the first listed [achievement](rewards.html#achievement) in `rewards`.
+Please note that by default the label for `ns.node.Treasure` comes from the criteria for the first listed [achievement](rewards.html#achievement) in `rewards`.